IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/01_igPieChart_Adding.md

 	The `Infragistics.Web.Mvc` assembly must be referenced in your ASP.NET MVC project and the corresponding namespace must be referenced in your view.
 For details, see [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html) but for clarity the code to reference the namespace is given here.

-	For MVC views the `igLoader` MVC helper must be used:
+	For MVC views Ignite UI for MVC Loader must be used:

 	**In ASPX:**